ugnelis/ros_cameras_controller/README.md

 ## Overview

-*ros_cameras_controller* uses already stream videos and helps them manages.
+*ros_cameras_controller* uses already stream videos and helps them manage.

 The project consists of these ROS packages (more details in README.md files of each package):
 * [commander](commander) - handles requests made by other packages.